Updating Apache Kafka® cluster settings

 Changing security group and public access settings

-, then select Edit. - Under Network settings, select security groups for cluster network traffic.
+and select Edit. - Under Network settings, select the security groups for cluster network traffic.

-- Enable or disable public access to a cluster via the Public access option.
+- Enable or disable Public access to your cluster.

 - Click Save.